 Maryland’s organic farmers may also be pleased with parts of the Bill.
 The Organic Trade Association announced its enthusiastic support as there is more funding for the National Organic Program.
 New monies will be used to improve technology, fund research on organic practices, provide financial assistance for small farms to afford organic certification, etc.

-Another key element for many farmers in Maryland is USDA funding for programs that 047foster local agriculture, such as food hubs and farmers markets.
+Another key element for many farmers in Maryland is USDA funding for programs that foster local agriculture, such as food hubs and farmers markets.
 In particular, food hub research and assistance will help farmers reach the secondary markets, such as grocery stores, restaurants, schools, hospitals and universities.

 Praising the new legislation, USDA Secretary Vilsack said that “During difficult times, children, working families, seniors and people with disabilities will have access to nutritious food.
 The potential of new products, treatments and discoveries will be strengthened through new agricultural research.
 Renewed conservation efforts will protect our fields, forests and waters creating new tourism options.
 This legislation is important to the entire nation.”